 and you are done.

-As you can see, you have many options to customize each and every element on your webpages and dialogs.
+As you can see, you have many options to customize every element on your web pages and dialogues.
 But you can’t change “every bit” and your changes are not reflected 1:1 in the IDE.